jmueller209/WIKI_PDA/README.md

 *  **Wiktionary** support.
 *  Decide on whether to properly support other wikis such as **Wikibooks**.
 This is a pain in the a** because other than **Wikipedia** articles, a Wiki Book for example consists of multiple chapters that need to be individually parsed and linked.
 This prevents me from using the same pipeline as for **Wikipedia** Articles and considering the small size of those other wikis compared to **Wikipedia**, it might not be worth it.
 *  Making the generator work on windows (or maybe not because people should switch to Linux anyways)
 *  Implementing a better default processing function for articles.
+Additionally, an easy way to turn redirects into QIDs would be nice so offline redirecting can be implemented (Using the QID Index).

 *  Performance Improvements (focus on API).

 ---